Parsa-Sedigh/gel-event-driven-microservices/pamphlets/section-3.md

 For now, to use twitter v2 api, we can't use twitter4j altogether, instead create a custom twitter client and trigger twitter4j listener class.

 ## 10-006 Adding mock twitter stream as an alternative
+Note: Use custom exception class, so that you can customize the exception and message.
+With this, we can distinguish the exceptions that are thrown at runtime.

+Since we programmed interface instead of concrete classes, we can easily **switch** the implementations using config vars and @ConditionalOnExpression.

+@ConditionalOnProperty: conditionally create a spring bean with a config variable.

+Using config vars in application.yml, we can change the configs at compile time(for example deciding which implementation class to use at **compile time**) and spring will load the correct bean at **runtime**.

+## 11-007 Introducing Apache KafkaEvent sourcing, topics, partitions, producer & consumer